top of page

 Welcome Rev Wendy!

 A huge welcome to Rev Wendy McHugh who has now officially joined us at Alpine Uniting Church as a Community Minister.
-Wendy will begin by focusing on meeting Jindabyne people to connect and learn what our community is in need of.
-If you would like to talk to Wendy she can be contacted on 0411 627 052.
+Wendy is available for people to meet with and can be contacted on 0411 627 052.

 Here is a little about Rev Wendy McHugh as told by Wendy herself...